Planning, Development & Review (PDR)

 What kind of support is available for PDR?

-There are also a number of online resources available in the Support Resources section of this webpage to support supervisors and staff to achieve meaningful outcomes from the PDR process.
+There are a number of online resources available in the Support Resources section of this webpage to help supervisors and staff achieve meaningful outcomes from the PDR process.
 Online resources are being updated all the time, and include policies and procedures, FAQs, forms and templates, and links to useful information and resources.

 -